 Overall, I am very satisfied with this splitter.
 I would not recommend mounting it without supporting rods, but feel free to do so at your own risk.
 Stay tuned for the side-skirt installation in about a month!

-I’ve always preferred the look of smoked tail lights, but oftentimes the results are unflattering.
+I’ve always preferred the look of smoked tail lights, but hate “murdered out” or black tail lights.
 I didn’t want VHT Nightshade anywhere near my BMW.
 Then I found out that BMW sells OEM tinted LCI taillights overseas.
-The only reason they aren’t offered in America is because they aren’t DOT-approved.
-Half of my car is no longer DOT-approved, so I decided to order them anyways.

 Taillights OFF – LCI Blacklines (left) vs. OEM pre-LCI (right)